-The Director of Student Ombudsperson Services helps students navigate the University structure in a welcoming and safe environment and communicates with various representatives and offices to respond to and help resolve concerns in a timely and impartial manner.
-To contact the Director of Student Ombudsperson Services, visit their webpage for more information.
+The Student Ombudsperson helps students navigate the University structure in a welcoming and safe environment and communicates with various representatives and offices to respond to and help resolve concerns in a timely and impartial manner.
+To contact the Student Ombudsperson, visit their webpage for more information.

 For student employee related concerns within the University, students may seek assistance from the University Ombuds.